Catalano Overview in Spanish

 George Smart and Vinny Petrarca visit Eduardo Catalano in Boston in 2009 to discuss recreating the Catalano house.

-Rendering of the Catalano House by Martin Chavanne.
+Rendering of the Catalano House in Raleigh by Martin Chavanne.

 With companion Deborah Forsman, photo by Daniel Casoy.